microsoftgraph/msgraph-sdk-powershell/src/WindowsUpdates/beta/docs/New-MgBetaWindowsUpdatesDeployment.md

     - `[UserExperience <IMicrosoftGraphWindowsUpdatesUserExperienceSettings>]`: userExperienceSettings
       - `[(Any) <Object>]`: This indicates any property can be added to this object.
       - `[DaysUntilForcedReboot <Int32?>]`: Specifies the number of days after an update is installed, during which the user of the device can control when the device restarts.
-      - `[OfferAsOptional <Boolean?>]`: Specifies whether the update is offered as Optional rather than Required.
   - `[State <IMicrosoftGraphWindowsUpdatesDeploymentState>]`: deploymentState
     - `[(Any) <Object>]`: This indicates any property can be added to this object.
     - `[EffectiveValue <String>]`: deploymentStateValue